+- a.
+First Offense: The student will receive a formal warning with the Dean of Students Office and earn a zero, if the work is a course assignment.
+It is up to the professor's discretion as to whether the student can resubmit the assignment for credit.
+If the first offense is part of the dissertation process, it is still up to the professor's discretion. - i.
 All students who are reported to the Dean of Students Office for violation of the University's Code of Academic Integrity are required to attend an Academic Integrity Workshop.
-This 2.5 hour educational workshop reviews the University's Code of Academic Integrity and includes discussion of ethics and integrity.
-The cost of the workshop is \$50 which is assessed to the student's Bursars account.
-Additionally, instructors will assign one or more of the sanction(s) on this list for the violation.
+This 2.5-hour educational workshop reviews the University's Code of Academic Integrity and includes discussion of ethics and integrity.
+The cost of the workshop is \$50, which is assessed to the student's Bursars account. - ii.
+Additionally, instructors will assign one or more of the sanction(s) listed in the Code of Academic Integrity for the violation.